oobabooga/text-generation-webui/README.md

 ```
 ## Downloading models

-Models should be placed inside the `models` folder.
+Models should be placed inside the `models/` folder.

 [Hugging Face](https://huggingface.co/models?pipeline_tag=text-generation&sort=downloads) is the main place to download models.
 These are some examples: